BenjaminSiskoo/nSide/README.txt

   the warning.
   Note that RGB PPUs do not support the Color Emulation option or Display Emulation shader.
 They display the same colors as when both are turned off.
-   Which PPU to use is decided by the presence of the "pc10" node in the cartridge manifest, so if you want to bypass loading the PlayChoice-10 BIOS while still using the RGB PPU, rename a ".pc10" folder to ".fc".
+   In Famicom mode, which PPU to use is decided by the manifest in Famicom.sys.
+  Just edit that file and replace "RP2C02G" with "RP2C03B" to use the RGB PPU in Famicom games.

    Prepared the video renderer for dynamic adjustment of screen width for VS. DualSystem and PlayChoice-10 games.
 To set the width to 512 pixels for a